-This is a multicenter study.
-The participating institution and Principal Investigators for this study agree that, should this study results be published, the first publication of the results of this study shall be made in conjunction with the presentation of a joint, multicenter publication of the study results with the investigators and the institutions from all appropriate sites contributing data, analyses and comments.
+This is a single site study.
+The participating institution and Principal Investigators for this study agree that, should the study results be published, the first publication of the results of this study shall be made in conjunction with the presentation of a joint publication of the study results with the investigators contributing data, analyses and comments.